 Store Bededag or translated as the Great Prayer Day or Big Prayer Day is a holiday unique to Denmark and is held nowhere else in the world.
-In 2014 it will be held on the 16th of May.
+In 2015 it will be held on the first of May (01-05-2015).

 The original name was Ekstraordinær almindelig bededag (extraordinary prayer day) but has changed over the years to its present name, which is easier to say.

 The major tradition associated with Bededag is eating warm wheat rolls on either Thursday evening or on Friday reheated.

 The history behid the holiday dates back to 1686, when Christian V decided to create several Roman Catholic feast days, which were spread out through the year.
 Actually it was down to Bishop Hans Bagger who got the idea off and running.

 Later on Christian VII and his personal physician, Johann Friedrich Struensee, decided to make just one big feast day, which would fall on the 4th Friday after Easter.
 They called "extraordinary general prayer day" and has changed names to mean "Big Prayer Day" or Store Bededag.

 The day is celebrated in many ways.
 The most common thing to do is to go shopping on Thursday for varme hveder, which are wheat buns.
 They are to be reheated and eaten on Friday.
 Many eat them on Thursday evening or some other sort of wheat product.

 Since it was illegal to work on Store Bededag, the bakers had to bake on Thursday evening so people had the rolls to eat on Friday.
 Hmmmm, a day off to lay around and eat warm wheat rolls - could get used to that!